Eng4SJ/Project-Proposal-Guide/Readme.md

 I'd be ecstatic to collaborate on any such lesson or course, and would absolutely love contributions of project proposals that result.
 I'm hoping to run such a lesson myself when possible.

-Note that the project proposals currently populating this repository consititute a very small fraction of the potential projects that I have gathered.
+Note that the project proposals currently populating this repository constitute a very small fraction of the potential projects that I have gathered.
 Please contact my gmail at hani.awni+ENG4SJ to get in touch about the ever-growing collection of 'not-yet-fleshed-out' seed ideas at this intersection.
-These can additionally serve well as backup in case participants in ideation workshops have difficulty concieving of productive social-justice-oriented applications of the engineering knowledge they have.
+These can additionally serve well as backup in case participants in ideation workshops have difficulty conceiving of productive social-justice-oriented applications of the engineering knowledge they have.

 Lastly, ESJ educators may be interested in using the Mastodon social media instance at [m.socialjustice.engineering](https://m.socialjustice.engineering) to connect with other educators, researchers, and practicing engineers interested in engineering and social justice.
 For context, Mastodon is an open-source, federated social media analogous to a multitude of separate Twitters capable of cross-communication.
 I'm active on that instance as [@twryst](https://m.socialjustice.engineering/@twryst), and am the admin; feel free to submit a brief application as directed on the registration page itself.